Kamenjak National Park: everything you need to know

 The Cape Kamenjak area is characterized by its rugged terrain and beautiful coastline, which is dotted with secluded coves and hidden beaches.
 Visitors to Kamenjak National Park can explore this area by hiking or cycling along the many trails that wind their way through the park.
 One of the most popular activities in the park is swimming and snorkelling in the crystal clear waters around Cape Kamenjak.

 Cape Kamenjak, Croatia is a must-visit destination for anyone looking to experience the natural beauty of this stunning country.
 Whether you are a nature lover, an adventure seeker, or just looking to relax on a beautiful beach, Kamenjak National Park has something for everyone.

 See dinosaur footprints

 Bring your swimwear and have fun paddling, swimming or snorkelling off Kamenjak’s pebbly beaches.
-The water is wonderfully clear, and there are some interesting coves and caves waiting to be explored.
-Keep a lookout for marine species such as dolphins and the rare Mediterranean monk seal.
+In Kamenjak, Croatia the water is wonderfully clear, and there are some interesting coves and caves waiting to be explored.

 Eat at the Safari Bar